 (Left) Plot showing numbers of students graduating each year from the MSc, and number of refereed and other publications.|

 The programme attracts 40-50 applicants each year, and some 15-25 enroll - in the current year (2017-8), we have a bumper number of 30 students!
 These include 2-8 overseas students each year, and we have welcomed students from Austria, Belgium, Canada, Finland, France, Germany, Greece, Iceland, India, Ireland, Italy, Japan, Latvia, Mexico, Netherlands, Spain, Sweden, the United States, and Venezuela.
 Large numbers of our MSc students go on to study for a PhD on both sides of the Atlantic, and others use the qualification as an entrée to work in museums or other professional posts in education, publishing, the media, and commerce.

 Key characteristics of the Bristol MSc

-- The programme is taught by the six core palaeobiology staff in Bristol, with key contributions from staff in the Biology and Archaeology Departments, as well as from Bristol postdocs and PhD students, and visiting lecturers from elsewhere, where relevant.
+- The programme is taught by the seven core palaeobiology staff in Bristol, with key contributions from staff in the Biology and Archaeology Departments, as well as from Bristol postdocs and PhD students, and visiting lecturers from elsewhere, where relevant.

-- We have established a network of collaborators who co-supervise MSc research projects on materials in the Natural History Museum London, Bath Royal Literary & Philosophical Institution, Bristol City Museum, the Ulster Museum, Manchester Museum, Warwickshire Museum, University College Dublin, the Jurassic Heritage Coast, Nova Scotia Museum, New Brunswick Museum, and others.
+- We have established a network of collaborators who co-supervise MSc research projects on materials in the Natural History Museum London, Bath Royal Literary & Philosophical Institution, Bristol City Museum, the Ulster Museum, Manchester Museum, Warwickshire Museum, University College Dublin, University College Cork, the Jurassic Heritage Coast, Nova Scotia Museum, New Brunswick Museum, and many others.
 In total, 54 different people (internal and external) have been involved with project supervision.

 - A strong emphasis is placed on publication of student research, and MSc projects are now generating many papers in top-rated international journals each year (see graph above).